 - How a user will interact with the app

 - The key navigational elements

 Wireframes are not high fidelity visual representations of the mobile app.
 They are designed to be quickly built with enough detail to provide a general blueprint.
 Therefore the focus will not be on design elements like colors, fonts, images, company logos, and actual design elements.
 These are better left to higher fidelity mockups and prototypes which we’ll discuss later.

 Why Wireframing is So Important

-Wireframing eliminates most of the risk.
-It also proves that the developer understands your concept and gives you peace of mind that your team knows what is expected.
+Wireframing eliminates this risk and allows the developer to demonstrate their understanding of your project, which gives you peace of mind that your development team knows what is expected.